 Marsden Hartley: Adventurer in the Arts

-During the fall and winter of 2020/21 The Bates Museum of Art will present a major exhibition of works by Lewiston, Maine, native and celebrated Modernist painter, Marsden Hartley.
-Marsden Hartley: Adventurer in the Arts will open at the Museum on October 2, 2020 and will be on view through March 19, 2021.
-The exhibition will be at the Vilcek Foundation, in New York City, September 20, 2021-January 21, 2022.
+During the fall of 2021 The Bates Museum of Art will present a major exhibition of works by Lewiston, Maine, native and celebrated Modernist painter, Marsden Hartley.
+Marsden Hartley: Adventurer in the Arts will open at the Museum on September 20, 2021 and will be on view through November 19.
+The exhibition will travel to the Vilcek Foundation, in New York City.

 The exhibition, developed in collaboration with the Vilcek Foundation, brings together over 35 paintings and drawings spanning 36 years of the American Modernist artist’s career and will feature all 22 Hartley works in the Vilcek Collection, including Schiff, 1915, a landmark painting created during Hartley’s stay in Germany and which will be shown in the U.S. for the first time.
 Artworks from the Vilcek and Bates collections will be exhibited alongside a selection of Hartley’s personal effects—mementos from his travels, snapshots, and keepsakes—the remarkable assemblage adds intimacy and depth, as well as a deeper understanding of his art, life, and wanderlust.